Apple app store reportedly blocks Gnosis Safe wallet update for hosting NFTs By Cointelegraph - Up News Info

-The Apple (NASDAQ:) App Store reportedly blocked a Gnosis Safe crypto wallet app update due to it hosting NFTs that weren’t purchased inside the app.
+The Apple (NASDAQ:) App Store reportedly blocked a Gnosis Safe crypto wallet app update due to it hosting nonfungible tokens (NFT) that weren’t purchased inside the app.

-Lukas Schor —a product developer at Ethereum-based crypto wallet provider Gnosis Safe — revealed the firm ran into trouble when it submitted an updated version of its app to the IOS app store earlier this month.
+Lukas Schor, a product developer at Ethereum-based crypto wallet provider Gnosis Safe, revealed the firm had run into trouble when it submitted an updated version of its app to the IOS app store earlier this month.

 Continue Reading on Coin Telegraph